Frequently Asked Questions

 Key Regulatory Principles

-The Spanish numbering system operates under a comprehensive regulatory framework that prioritizes several key principles.
-As a developer, you should consider these when designing your applications:
+The Spanish numbering system operates under a comprehensive regulatory framework.
+Consider these principles when designing your applications:

 Best Practice: Always validate and store Spanish numbers using the full 9-digit NSN format to ensure compatibility across all service types.